 Diversity has been at the forefront of many HR teams’ efforts, from establishing ERGs to making sure there’s fair representation across the board.

-But just because HR teams are aware of diversity and diversity-related initiatives and are trying to make changes, that doesn’t mean they’re going about it successfully.
+But just because HR teams are aware of diversity, diversity-related initiatives, and are trying to make changes, that doesn’t mean they’re going about it successfully.

-That’s why we’ve created 8 solid D&I templates for your HR team to make immediate use of – 2 of which can be found in the hiring processes section and the workplace processes section respectively, and 6 more you’ll find below.
+That’s why we’ve created 5 solid D&I workflows for your HR team to make immediate use of – 2 of which can be found in the hiring processes section and the workplace processes section respectively, and 3 more you’ll find below.

-These templates include a diversity-minded hiring process, a guide to start eliminating our unconscious biases, a diversity training template, a diversity questions survey so you can collect integral data regarding how diverse your team is, on top of other super-useful, super-effective templates.
+These workflows include a diversity-minded hiring process, a guide to start eliminating your unconscious biases, a diversity training workflow, a diversity questions survey so you can collect integral data regarding how diverse your team is, on top of other super-useful, super-effective workflows.

 Plus, by managing diversity properly and facilitating real change, your organization can gain advantages such as: